List of EastEnders characters introduced in 1988: Matthew Jackson

 Things do not go much better for the newly weds in the following months.
 Matthew is finding it increasingly difficult to put up with Junior's presence in his life.
 The two regularly clash and this in turn causes major animosity between him and Carmel.
 This eventually evokes Matthew back into violence and he punches Carmel in the face one night during an argument about Junior.
 Carmel is left with a heavily bruised face, but yet again a tearful Matthew manages to convince her to forgive him.
 Matthew's behaviour continues to alternate from contrite and caring to hot-tempered and violent, for seemingly no reason.
 Nevertheless, Carmel remains with him as she believes she can help him combat and contain his rage.
 Despite his despicable behaviour, she still deeply loves him.

 It isn't long before Junior had works out why his aunt is constantly covered in bruises.
 He tries to put a stop to it by informing various people about the abuse, which doesn't impress Matthew and this only makes his temper worse.
 Matthew begins to grow irrationally jealous over Carmel's friendship with Dr. David Samuels (Christopher Reich), and during a family meal one night, he begins to get violent towards her in front of Junior.
 In a desperate bid to protect his petrified aunt, Junior stabs Matthew with a kitchen knife.
 Matthew spends time in hospital, but once again he manages to convince Carmel that he has changed and she allows him to come home when he recovers.
 She tries to get Matthew to seek professional help, but Matthew is appalled by the idea, and true to form, he begins smashing up the house and threatening her with more violence.
 This is the last straw for Carmel and she wisely decides to end their relationship.
 She throws Matthew out and he leaves Walford in July 1989.

 Cindy Beale

-Cindy Beale (also Williams) is played by Michelle Collins from 1988 to 1990 and again from 1992 to 1998.
+Cindy Beale (also Williams) is played by Michelle Collins from 1988 to 1990 and from 1992 to 1998 and reprising her role in 2023.
 Cindy has an eye for the lotharios of Walford and despite trying to settle down repeatedly with the more reliable Ian Beale (Adam Woodyatt), she is unable to remain faithful to him.
 She has a selfish streak, and is often more concerned about her own needs than her family's.
 She often lies and schemes, particularly where men are concerned.